pboechat/ice40up5k_tests/uart_test/README.md

 ### SET

-Sets color of the LED.
+Sets the color of the LED.
 You must specify 0 or 1 for each color channel (R, G, and B).

 eg, set the color of the LED to red
 ```